-Keep Your Pet Safe this Valentine’s Day
+Keep Your Pet Safe on Valentine’s Day

 Valentine’s Day is the purrfect opportunity to appreciate our loved ones, and for more and more of us, the celebrations often include our pets.
 Like other festivities, Valentine’s Day often means spoiling our loved ones with gifts and affection, but these gifts can be hazardous to our furry companions if we’re not careful.
 To help keep your pet safe during the romance, we’ve listed our top Valentine’s Day pets tip below.